Facebook Pixel

 Feline immunodeficiency virus (FIV) can cause many types of illness as well as death in infected cats.
 However, FIV does not infect humans or other animals.

 Feline immunodeficiency virus is more commonly found in male cats that are not neutered and in cats that fight with other cats.
 It is found less often in kittens and neutered adult cats.
-The virus is spread through the saliva and is usually passed to other cats by bite wounds.
+The virus is spread through saliva and is usually passed to other cats by bite wounds.

 In North America, about 3 to 5% of tested cats are found to be infected with FIV.
 In Latin America, up to 25% of tested cats are found to be infected.